CawaAlreadyTaken/python/imgFromVideoOrFilm/README.md

 Mind that the video file **MUST** be inside the same folder as the script, and you will need to indicate the full name (with `."extension"` aswell).

-An `images` folder for the output images will be created if not existant yet; the 'images' folder provided has some examples of output inside.
+An `images` folder for the output images will be created if not existant yet; the `images` folder provided has some examples of output inside.

 Run it with: